JoeZJH/MicroBlogCrawler/README.md

 # MicroBlogCrawler
-A crawler for Micro Blog with Python
+A crawler for Micro-blog with Python Language

 * get user ids, the max size of user ids could be set by `user_count`(initial value is 1000 now) in `crawler_config.py`
-* get user statuses and parse the contents of statuses
+* get user statuses
+* parse the contents of statuses

 ## files